3DBAG/3dbag-docs/docs/en/contact.md

 At the [GitHub repository](https://github.com/tudelft3d/3dbag-viewer/) of the viewer, bugs specifically in the viewer can be reported.

-Special thanks to NASA AMMOS for [3DTilesRendererJS](https://github.com/NASA-AMMOS/3DTilesRendererJS), which is used for visualising the buildings, and to Geodan for [pg2b3dm](https://github.com/Geodan/pg2b3dm/), used to export our data to 3D Tiles.
+Special thanks to Garret Johnson for [3DTilesRendererJS](https://github.com/NASA-AMMOS/3DTilesRendererJS), which is used for visualising the buildings, and to 3DGI for [tyler](https://github.com/3DGI/tyler/), used to export our data to 3D Tiles and other formats.

 ## Mail